-This ACME Lead screw driven linear actuator uses standard v-slot parts to create a very simple but powerful lead screw driven linear actuator.
-The linear actuator can be used for a wide range of applications, a standard-out example is the z-axis on a CNC machine, a similar set-up is used on our very own OX.
+The NEMA17 ACME Lead screw driven linear actuator uses standard v-slot parts to create a very simple but powerful lead screw driven linear actuator.
+The linear actuator can be used for a wide range of applications, a stand-out example is the z-axis on a CNC machine, a similar set-up is used on our very own OX.
 By using the v-slot system, this linear actuator takes advantage of the smooth and precise v-groove to create super accurate linear motion.

 Because this kit uses all standard v-slot parts it can be easily combined with more of these actuators, other types, or a design of your own to quickly build a functional machine.

 We have a range of options available for this linear actuator, it is available in profiles of 20x40mm/20x60mm & 20x80mm.
 With standard lengths of 250/500 & 1000mm.
 If you need it to a precise size, other than the standard lengths, for an additional cost, our cutting service is available.